HarshCasper/NeoAlgo/README.md

 __PLEASE READ THIS__
 * Your files should be uploaded directly into the language folder (e.g. if you wrote code for python, within the Python folder and so on)
 * Edit the corresponding _README.md_ file to __add the link to your code in the corresponding section__ ([GitHub Markdown Guide](https://guides.github.com/features/mastering-markdown/))
-* Under no circumstances create new folders within the language folders to upload your code.
+* __Under no circumstances create new folders within the language folders to upload your code__.
 * Also, be polite with the reviewers - they will be ALWAYS polite to you.

 ## Code of Conduct